Shaariq/CGV-Assignment/README.md

 Since Three.js was being used, the design structure of the project followed the scene graph structure.
 A scene graph in a 3D engine is a hierarchy of nodes in a graph where each node represents a local space.
 Three.js provides several types of materials.
 They define how objects will appear in the scene.
 Textures are generally images that are most often created in some 3rd party program.
-Fixtures are implemented using a $ TextureLoader from Three.js.
+Fixtures are implemented using a $TextureLoader from Three.js.

 The Aim Trainer game begins with the user being placed in the game environment which consist of a plane/map, skybox and obstacles/walls which are placed on the map.
 The user will see a first person view of the gun as well as targets moving around the map.
 The user is also able to move around the map using WASD keys on a keyboard.